 In a land area of about 74,195 square kilometers, the diocesan territory covers Bolikhamxai, Houaphan, Vientiane and Xiangkhoang provinces, as well as Vientiane capital prefecture.

 In the vicariate's area, the population is about 2,417,000 in June 2017, mainly Buddhists.
-(According to the United Nations' World Population Prospects Table, the population of the whole country was estimated 7 million).
-Most residents are lowland Lao, with hilltribe minorities.
+The population of the whole country was estimated at 7 million.
+Most residents are lowland Lao, with tribal minorities.
 There are substantial numbers of ethnic Vietnamese and Chinese.

 Mainly Lao, but also various ethnic minority dialects are in use.